Dealibros/Dealibros/README.md

 <H3>Welcome to my Github portfolio! </H3>

-I am working on my skills as a developer.
-I am based in Vienna.
+Expanding my knowledge as a developer.
+I am currently based in Vienna.

 Learning and improving my skills in HTML5/CSS, JavaScript, React, Next.js, PostgreSQL and other relevant technologies.
-STarted recently learning Python and I have to say that I am enjoying it really much.
+Started recently learning Python and I have to say that I am enjoying it really much.

 <hr/>